KateMcGuane/static-website/README.md

 ###  Media

-- Favicon: I created the favicon with [Canva](https://www.canva.com/).
-Their selection of artworks had more variety & compatibility for application as a favicon.
+- [Canva](https://www.canva.com/) was used for creating the favicon.
+Their selection of artworks had the best variety & compatibility for application as a favicon.
+- [Raw Pixel](https://www.rawpixel.com/) was used for sourcing images as it had the best selection available in one place.

 ###  Acknowledgments